JocelynF4/Research-Paper-RAG/README.md

 ### What it does

 - **Sidebar:** upload one or more PDFs, click "Ingest papers".
-This chunks the text and builds a local vector database
+This chunks the text and builds a vector database
 - **Main area:** type a question, click "Get answer"
-- The app retrieves the 4 most relevant chunks using max marginal relevance (MMR), which helps avoid getting 4 chunks that all say the same thing
+- The app retrieves the 4 most relevant chunks, with the back-end code ensuring that the chunks don't repeat
 - GPT-4o-mini generates a structured answer: recommendation, evidence, tradeoffs, confidence, and what to do if you disagree
-- Below the answer, there's an expandable section showing the exact text chunks that were used, so you can fact-check the AI against the actual paper
+- Below the answer, there's an expandable section that shows the exact text chunks that were used, so you can fact-check against the actual paper

 ---